JetBrains/marketplace-docs/topics/marketplace-general/intellij-plugin-recommendations.md

  * If a project contains files of types which are unsupported by the running IDE but are supported by a plugin available in the plugin repository.

- * If a project was created in an different IDE installation which had the plugin installed, and includes shared settings (modules, facets, artifacts or run configurations) configured using the plugin.
+ * If a project was created in n different IDE installation which had the plugin installed, and includes shared settings (modules, facets, artifacts, or run configurations) configured using the plugin.

-IntelliJ Platform IDEs only show plugin suggestions in the appropriate context so they are meaningful to the user.
+IntelliJ Platform IDEs only show plugin suggestions in the appropriate context, so they are meaningful to the user.

 The [`feature extractor`](https://github.com/JetBrains/intellij-plugin-verifier/tree/master/intellij-feature-extractor/) tool catalogs these types of features for a plugin.
 It works by statically analyzing the bytecode of a plugin to extract values passed to the IntelliJ Platform APIs that support extending features in the above list.

 However, if values are dynamically evaluated in a plugin, the `feature extractor` may return incomplete results.

-If you cannot find your plugin in [the list of features](https://plugins.jetbrains.com/feature/), you can either make your code easier for the analysis, or ask JetBrains to manually add any missed feature types.
+If you cannot find your plugin in [the list of features](https://plugins.jetbrains.com/feature/), you can either make your code easier for the analysis or ask JetBrains to add manually any missed feature types.

 ## File Type